 Interns are encouraged to attend Question Period and parliamentary committee meetings of the Legislature as often as their assignments allow.
 At the end of the program, Interns are expected to prepare a newsletter about their internship experience for distribution throughout the Legislative Assembly and to all alumni.

 The B.C.
 Legislative Internship Program is sponsored by the Speaker of the Legislative Assembly of British Columbia.
-The Academic Director is Dr. Gerald Baier of the University of British Columbia.
+The A/Academic Director is Dr. Gerald Baier of the University of British Columbia.
 The Program Director is Karen Aitken of the Parliamentary Education Office at the Legislative Assembly.

 Benefits to the Intern